HexaField/System-Dynamics-Bot/readme-old.md

 If you use this code, please cite the following:

 Hosseinichimeh, N., Majumdar, A., Williams, R., & Ghaffarzadegan, N. (2024).
-From Text to Map: A System Dynamics Bot for Constructing Causal Loop Diagrams.
+From Text to Map: a System Dynamics Bot for Constructing Causal Loop Diagrams.
 ArXiv, abs/2402.11400.

 ```bibtex
 @article{https://doi.org/10.1002/sdr.1782,